Sainava/Factoy-compliance-analysis-pipeline/workflow.md

 # Factory Compliance Assistant — Workflow

-This document explains the end‑to‑end workflow for AI‑powered compliance analysis, shows how each frontend feature is achieved, and clearly calls out what is feasible now vs. what needs additional work or is not feasible with the current workflow.
+This document explains the end-to-end workflow for AI-powered compliance analysis, shows how each frontend feature is achieved, and clearly calls out what is feasible now vs. what needs additional work or is not feasible with the current workflow.

 ---

-## 1) High‑Level Flow (Batch video — standard and 360°)
+## 1) High-Level Flow (Batch video — standard and 360°)

 ```mermaid
 flowchart LR